mobiusml/external-doc-test/source/installation.rst

 Requirements for the Mobius mobile SDK
 -----------------------------------------

-We have some technical requirements on the hardware and the software for using the SDK.
+In order to run functions of the SDK on a mobile device, there are some technical requirements on the hardware and the software.

-There are the following requirements:
+Full requirements list:

-*   architectures "armeabi-v7a", "arm64-v8a", "x86", "x86_64"
+*   architectures: "armeabi-v7a", "arm64-v8a", "x86" or "x86_64"
-*   Android > 7.0
+*   Android 7.0 or higher
-*   Python 2.7 (or 3.3+ for Python 3)
+*   For Python 2, version 2.7
+*   For Pyhton 3, version 3.3 or higher

 Installation procedure
 -------------------------